Sudam23/Sudam23/README.md

     1. A Financial Economics related project named "Comparative Analysis of Asset Pricing Models: CAPM, APT, and Fama-French Factors".
     2. A NLP related project named "Audiobook Generation and real time Voice Cloning" using Deep learning.
 I am really interested to collaborate with anyone interested and experienced in NLP related ideas to guide me in this project.

-   I am interested in ML, DL, AI and Computer Vision and Distributed Computing.
+   I am interested in ML, DL, AI and Computer Vision, Distributed Computing and also in Finance.

 ## 🌱 I’m currently learning
     1. Deep learning and its application on NLP